lnus/stag/README.md

   - I'm 99% sure any 2021 version should work.
 - Just get [rustup](https://rustup.rs/) and install latest.

-## TODO's and scope creep 🛠️

-- [x] feat: Add negations in search
-- [ ] feat: Add a validate/clean command for broken tag-links
-- [ ] feat: Add metadata based autotagging (filetype, size, etc...)
-- [ ] feat: Some directory wathing, this is a huge _maybe_
-- [ ] feat: A display of all current active tags
-- [ ] feat: Graph visualisation of all current active tags?
-- [ ] feat/fix: Add config from `$XDG_CONFIG_HOME`
-- [ ] fix: Validate tag names and CaSeS of them
-- [ ] perf: Make negations in search faster, this is slow for large searches
-- [ ] perf: Fix a bunch of the SQL queries in general
-- [ ] perf: Do all of the filtering directly in the SQL, rather than after (should be faster?)
-- [ ] refactor: Clean up the SQL queries, they are a pain to read
-- [ ] refactor: Split up stuff more cleanly (if needed)

 ## Usage

 ### Basic Tag Management